stacks-network/stacks-core/blockstack_search/search/README.md

 ### Generate Developer key:

-Note: This is method is temporary, and will be replaced by proper auth. mechanism.
+Note: This method is temporary, and will be replaced by proper auth. mechanism.

 Request parameters: